 The state of Orissa (now Odisha) has a unique, unparalleled charm of its own.
 It is said to be a “glowing green jewel of a state”.
-One finds in Orissa, a wonderful amalgamation of spirituality, religion, culture, art and nature.
-Visiting Orissa and beholding the architectural wonders and pristine sea beaches, makes for an enthralling experience.
-Orissa is replete with festivities all round the year and exploring Orissa can be an experience of a lifetime.
+One finds in Orissa, a wonderful amalgamation of spirituality, religion, culture, art, and nature.
+Visiting Orissa and beholding the architectural wonders and pristine sea beaches make for an enthralling experience.
+Orissa is replete with festivities all around the year and exploring Orissa can be an experience of a lifetime.
 You’ll have so much to see, so much to learn and so much to be in awe of.
 The destinations are easily accessible and well-connected.
 The road network, though patchy in the deep remote stretches, is generally good with reasonable facilities.
-Bhubaneshwar, the capital city is well connected to other parts of India via road, rail and air and also with the important centers of the state.
+Bhubaneshwar, the capital city is well connected to other parts of India via road, rail, and air and also with the important centers of the state.

-Let’s check out some prominent tourist destinations in the state:
+Let’s check out some prominent tourist destinations in the Orissa:

 Orissa is also blessed with a variety of exotic wildlife, water bodies and waterfalls.
 At Chilika, Asia’s largest brackish water lake, you can view the beautiful dolphins.
 The lake is also a haven for millions of birds.
 Nandan Kanan, an amazing combination of a zoo, a botanical garden and a wildlife sanctuary is home to the Royal Bengal Tiger.
 The place also has the distinction of being the first captive-breeding center for gharial crocodiles.